Introduction

 The vast majority of our people hold professional qualifications and are members of professional bodies, which impose additional strict standards of ethical conduct and oversight on their members.

-Our recruitment policies ensure that all candidates produce original documentation confirming that they have the right to work in the UK, prior to commencing employment.
+Our recruitment policies ensure that all candidates produce original documentation confirming they have the right to work in the UK, prior to commencing employment.

 We continue to believe that the risk of modern slavery and human trafficking within our business remains extremely low.